caleb-bb/notes/programming_ecto.md

 If there exists a one-to-many (that is, `has_many`) association from `Artist` to `Album` (with the corresponding `belongs_to`) then this command will insert an artist into the db, take its id, insert an album, and put the artist's id onto the album as a foreign key.
 This also works with deeply nested associations.
 If, for example, an `Album` were to have-many `Tracks`, we could nest the tracks inside of the album parent struct, like so: `%Album{tracksL {%Track{}, %Track{}}]}`

-## Making Multiple Changes With Transactions And Multi

 ### Transactions
 A transaction is meant to preserve database integrity.
 It does this by putting together a whole bunch of database operations as a unit, and then having them either succeed together or fail together.
 If any single transaction doesn't work, they all fail and none of them happen.
 So, for example, suppose I want to transfer ten dollars from my bank account to yours.
 In the transaction that occurs, my account has to go down by ten dollars, and yours must go up by ten.
 If either of these things do not happen, the whole deal is off.